Benefits of Using a Handcrafted Rattan Banneton from Indonesia

 1. More Stable and Even Fermentation

 Rattan is a natural material that allows the dough to breathe during proofing.
-This prevents excessive condensation, reduces the risk of a soggy dough surface, and helps maintain the dough’s structure.
+This prevents excessive condensation and reduces the risk of a soggy dough surface.
+It helps maintain the dough’s structure.
+A good banneton creates a stable microclimate, ideal for dough to rise properly without losing shape.

 2. Traditional Shape and Perfect Support

 One of the main purposes of a banneton is to help the dough maintain its shape during fermentation.
+Thanks to its natural stiffness, rattan provides firm support.
+This prevents high-hydration doughs (common in sourdough) from spreading out.
+Indonesian artisans follow traditional techniques passed down through generations, resulting in balanced, durable, and finely finished baskets.

 3. Better Crumb Structure

 By keeping the dough stable and well-aerated during final proofing, the banneton contributes to a lighter, more open crumb.
+A well-proofed dough translates into:

 Greater volume